chromagic-development/Machina/README.md

 Machina
 ==

 Use case is a personal AI voice assistant with [VoiceMacro](https://www.voicemacro.net).
 I developed several C# VM plugins as well as macros to give it life.
 They are combined with a Picovoice Porcupine AI wake word program running *locally* in the background to activate the command macro that uses the GetCommand AI STT plugin.
 VM then conditionally responds to voice commands copied to the command_p speech transcription variable and can reply with a SpeakText TTS plugin natural AI voice to have an easily customizable, private "Alexa".
-Make it "smarter" by adding the AskChatGPT and GetWeather plugins.
-It requires creating accounts with Picovoice, Deepgram, OpenAI, and Open Cage for API keys set in the "Initialize Machina" macro.
+Make it "smarter" by adding the AskChatGPT, GetWeather, GetStockQuote, and GetHeadlines plugins.
+It requires creating accounts with Picovoice, Deepgram, OpenAI, Open Cage, Alpha Vantage, and News API for API keys set in the "Initialize Machina" macro.

 - Responds in a natural voice after a question answered by GPT or have a conversation
-- Seeded with an origin story, and context "memory" with current date/time
+- Seeded with an origin story, and context "memory" with current date/time for reference
 - Can give you local weather forecast or for any city from the National Weather Service
+- Can give you current stock quote information for a publicly listed company
+- Can give you news headlines from the previous day
 - Can start your Roomba
 - Remote control web app when you're out of audio range
 - Also can play music, set timers, check email and summarize threads, create poems, etc, anything Alexa can do, but smarter, more private, and easily customizable with VoiceMacro scripting